Quantum-memory-assisted on-demand microwave-optical transduction

-\textbf{Microwave-optical transducers and quantum memories are fundamental components of quantum repeaters, essential for developing a quantum internet in which solid-state quantum computers serve as nodes interconnected by optical fibers for data transmission.
-Although both technologies have made significant advancements, the integration of microwave-optical conversion and quantum memory functionalities remains a challenge.
-Here, we theoretically propose and experimentally demonstrate a memory-enhanced quantum microwave-optical transduction using a Rydberg ensemble.
-By utilizing a cascaded electromagnetically induced transparency process, we store microwave photons in a highly excited collective state and subsequently convert them into optical photons during the retrieval process.
-Taking advantage of the optical depth with order of millions for microwave photons in Rydberg ensemble, combined with a minimal storage dephasing rate at the single-photon level, the transducer achieves an area-normalized storage efficiency greater than 90\%, a bandwidth of 2.1 MHz, and a noise equivalent temperature as low as 26 K, even in cavity-free conditions.
-Our findings pave the way for the practical implementation of quantum repeaters based on atomic ensembles in quantum information processing.}
+Microwave-optical transducers and quantum memories are essential for quantum repeaters enabling a quantum internet.
+Despite advances in both technologies, integrating these functionalities remains challenging.
+Here, we theoretically propose and experimentally demonstrate an on-demand microwave-optical quantum transducer based on a Rydberg ensemble.
+Using cascaded electromagnetically induced transparency, we store microwave photons in a highly excited collective state and convert them into optical photons during retrieval.
+Leveraging an optical depth of millions for microwave photons and minimal single-photon-level dephasing, our transducer achieves around 90\% area-normalized storage efficiency, 2.3 MHz bandwidth, and noise-equivalent temperature of 26 K under cavity-free conditions.
+Furthermore, our system is cryogenically compatible and extendable for high single-photon conversion efficiency without requiring optical cavity coupling.
+These findings advance practical on-demand quantum interfaces with broad applications across atomic and solid-state platforms.